PLPAcademy/day-3-assignment-okumuL/README.md

 What is the first step to install Python on a Windows system?

 A) Run the installer without any customization
-B) Download Python from the official website
+B) Download Python from the official website  (answer)
 C) Open the terminal and type sudo apt install python
 D) Install pip manually